-With this product, MetaVR can focus on the terrain composition while taking advantage of the significant GIS functionality provided by the Esri product line.
+Terrain Tools enables MetaVR to focus on the terrain composition while taking advantage of the significant GIS functionality provided by Esri products.
 Terrain Tools complements MetaVR's image generator, VRSG.

 In addition to creating real-time terrain in MetaVR's Metadesic round-earth terrain format for rendering in VRSG, the key features of MetaVR Terrain Tools for ArcGIS include:

 - Live compositing display of raster imagery and elevation data in a WYSIWYG interface.